 DR. EUGEN SCHOENFELD

-Dr. Eugen Schoenfeld was born November 8, 1925.
+Mr. Eugen Schoenfeld was born November 8, 1925 and is a Holocaust survivor.
 He is the oldest son of a book store owner in a small town in Czechoslovakia.
 Mr. Schoenfeld discusses the gradual influence of anti-Semitism, transfer to, life in, and liberation from a concentration camp.